 Prince George's Hospital Center (PGHC) has been providing quality healthcare services to the southern Maryland region since 1944.
-Over the past 69 years, Prince George's Hospital Center has grown to become a major tertiary care center for the region and one of its largest employers.
+Over the past 70 years, Prince George's Hospital Center has grown to become a major tertiary care center for the region and one of its largest employers.
 However, our greatest service to the community is that Prince George's Hospital Center is a private not-for-profit hospital with a tremendous public mission.

 Prince George's Hospital Center was founded in 1944 and is an acute care teaching hospital and regional referral center located in Cheverly, Maryland.
-Prince George's Hospital Center is a member of the Dimensions Healthcare System.
+Prince George's Hospital Center is a member of the Dimensions Healthcare System (DHS).

+Leadership:
-Leadership: Chairman, Board of Directors - C. Phillip Nichols, Jr.

-CEO - Neil J. Moore

-Interim COO, DHS - John H. Spearman

-COO, PGHC - K. Singh Taneja

-Chief Nursing Officer - Candace Hanrahan
+Chairman, Board of Directors, DHS - C. Phillip Nichols, Jr. Chairwoman, Board of Directors, PGHC -Tawanna P. Gaines CEO - Neil J. Moore Interim COO, DHS - John H. Spearman COO, PGHC - K. Singh Taneja Chief Nursing Officer - Candace Hanrahan